open/close all folders

 - Bioware recommended taking this in Mass Effect 3 to get the best ending, which means taking plenty of time to do sidequests, explore the galaxy, talk to people, and in general Take Your Time.
 Many of the sideplots also require an imported save from at least Mass Effect 2 in order to get the best resolution.

 - In the first Knights of the Old Republic game, it's best if you complete either Tatooine or Kashyyk first and save Manaan for your third adventure and leave Korriban last.
-Because on the first two planets, the characters HK-47 and Jolee Bindo may join your party and you'll have more chances to know them better, there's also a sidequest that involves Jolee on Manaan, Bastila will stay in the ship when doing Korriban, but the fact that she will be captured after completing three planets reduces the impact of her absence to zero, at least there.
+Because on the first two planets, the characters HK-47 and Jolee Bindo may join your party and you'll have more chances to know them better, there's also a sidequest that involves Jolee on Manaan; if you attempt to do Korriban any time before that Bastila will stay in the ship during it, so the fact that she will be captured after completing three planets reduces the impact of her absence to zero, at least there.